Memory-Augmented Reinforcement Learning for Image-Goal Navigation: Our approach

-\paragraph{Attention Module.} The navigation policy can leverage the episodic memory to move towards the target observation.
+The navigation policy can leverage the episodic memory to move towards the target observation.
 Rather than using an explicit planner on the memory, we take advantage of the information stored in them implicitly, using an \emph{attention module}.

-The attention module has a multi-layer architecture similar to Transformers~\cite{vaswani2017attention}.
+Our attention module has a multi-layer architecture similar to transformers~\cite{vaswani2017attention}.
 Each layer consists of a multi-head attention sublayer (\texttt{Attn}), followed by a feedforward sublayer (\texttt{FF}).
 See \cite{vaswani2017attention} for more details about these sublayers.
-Unlike Transformers, however, our attention module attends over a fixed set of vectors.
+However, unlike transformers our attention module attends over a fixed set of vectors.
 It comprises $N$ layers,

-Here, $z_t^l$ is the output from the $l$-th layer, but the initial input $z_t^0$ is obtained by a linear transformation of the joint representation computed in Eq.~(\ref{eq:joint}): $z_t^0 = W w_t^\text{joint}$.
+Here, $z_t^l$ is the output from the $l$-th layer, but the initial input $z_t^0$ is obtained by a linear transformation of the joint representation computed in \autoref{eq:joint}, $w_t^\text{joint}$.

-The output from the attention module is then concatenated with the joint representation in Eq.~(\ref{eq:out}), so the final action is now computed as:
+The output from the attention module is then concatenated with the joint representation in \autoref{eq:out}, so the final action is now computed as: